Kunjiramayanam: Production

 The original schedule for the shoot was 44 days in Kudallur village, near Kollengode in Palakkad.
-The film shooting started on 23 April 2015 and got completed in 35 days with two schedules.
+The film shooting started on 23 April 2015 and was completed in 35 days with two schedules.

 Reception

 Critical reception

 The movie was released on 28 August 2015 across Kerala in 60 theatres.

 Malayala Manorama gave a rating of 3/5 and said "Kunjiramayanam is an entertaining film for sure, definitely one that belongs to the not-to-be-missed category".
 Rejath RG of Kerala Kaumudi said, "Every character in Kunjiramayanam leaves an impression on the viewer.
 And that's the best thing about the movie.
 There are lots of scenes that offer genuine laughs.
 By the time the movie is over we feel like we have visited the Desham village.
 That signifies the success of the debutante director Basil Joseph."
 Entertainment website Filmibeat.com rated 2.5/5 and said "Kuniramayanam is a logic less fun-filled entertainer, for a one-time watch".
 Paresh C Palicha of Rediff.com gave a rating of 2.5/5 and said "The movie has things that keep us interested in proceedings though it tends to get repetitive once in a while.
 But we can confidently say that Kunjiramayanam is enjoyable".